arickert/thedigradio/_posts/2025-05-10-a-conversation-w-jean-luc-melenchon.md

 - Socialism
 tags:
 - Jean-Luc Mélenchon
-- leader of the left-wing French party La France Insoumise.
-How the radical left confronts
-- in France
-- everywhere.
-Recorded before an audience at *n+1*’s Brooklyn offic
-- then defeats the far-right
 ---

 Featuring Jean-Luc Mélenchon, leader of the left-wing French party La France Insoumise.
 How the radical left confronts and then defeats the far-right, in France and everywhere.
 Recorded before an audience at *n+1*’s Brooklyn office.